-Oakville Improv Theatre Company is well connected with the entertainment community, and we frequently bring in a very high calibre of guest teachers from Toronto and other areas.
+Oakville Improv Theatre Company loves the entertainment community in the GTA, and we frequently bring in a very high calibre of guest teachers from Toronto and other areas.
 From time to time, adult and youth classes are taught by professionals who bring a wealth of experience and new approaches to the workshop groups.
-These include:
+These have included:

 Hayley Kellett (Second City/Making Box Theatre)